longb1/terraform-aws/README.md

-Demo terraform project setup in AWS using terraform.
+My demo project in AWS using terraform.

 before running you will need to:
-1)authenticate aws for terraform
+1. authenticate aws for terraform
-2)manually generate SSH keys from portal
+2. manually generate SSH keys from portal
-3)terraform init command
+3. run terraform init command